3D concrete printing: Environmental impact

-Challenges and Limitations
+Challenges and limitations

-There are several limitations that prevent 3D concrete printing from being widely adopted throughout the construction industry.
+Several limitations prevent 3D concrete printing from being widely adopted throughout the construction industry.
 First, the material palette that can be used for 3D printed concrete is limited, particularly due to nozzle extrusion and the deposition process of concrete layers, which introduces the challenge of premature collapsing.
-Therefore, research on material properties and developing high quality cementitious materials that comply with both structural concrete codes 3D printing applications is a current area of focus.
-Due to the sensitivity of a concrete mix, a change cement type, aggregate, or admixture will impact concrete properties and behavior.
+Therefore, research on material properties and developing high-quality cementitious materials that comply with both structural concrete codes and 3D printing applications is a current area of focus.
+Due to the sensitivity of a concrete mix, a change in cement type, aggregate, or admixture will impact concrete properties and behavior.

-Current building codes consider concrete has a homogenous material when in the reality, concrete is anisotropic.
+Current building codes consider concrete as a homogenous material when in reality, concrete is anisotropic.
 This anisotropy is further exposed with printed layers, so new methods for estimating deformations and cracking must be developed.
 In addition, current material testing for concrete consists of cylindrical specimens in accordance with ASTM C39.
 There is currently no systematic or theoretical basis for 3D printed concrete, especially when it comes to standard testing.

-Current 3D printed projects have been limited to model prototyping and low-rise, large area buildings as opposed to high-rise commercial buildings because of restrictions in 3D printer technology.
+Current 3D printed projects have been limited to model prototyping and low-rise, large-area buildings as opposed to high-rise commercial buildings because of restrictions in 3D printer technology.
 Printers need to be compatible with the height of the building, so additional research in 3D printer stability and design is required.
 There are also challenges with reinforcement in 3D concrete printing, which is required for taller structures.
 See reinforcement for 3D concrete printing for more details.

-Research and Development
+Research and development

 Pioneering research on the topic of 3D concrete printing is conducted at the ETH Zurich, Loughborough University, Swinburne University of Technology, Eindhoven University of Technology, and the Institute for Advanced Architecture of Catalonia, among many other institutions.

 Conferences

 Due to the increased interest in 3D concrete printing both from industry and academia, a number of conferences have started internationally.
 Two industry-focused international conferences were organized in February and November 2017 by 3DPrinthused in Copenhagen.
-Subsequently, the biannual Digital Concrete academic conference was organized at the ETH Zürich in 2018, the Eindhoven institute of Technology in 2020 and at the University of Loughborough in 2022.
-A parallel series of recurring conferences, focusing on the Asia-Pacific region, was organized at the Swinburne University of Technology in 2018, Tianjin University in 2019, and Shanghai Tongji and Hebei universities in 2020.
+Subsequently, the biannual Digital Concrete academic conference was organized at the ETH Zürich in 2018, the Eindhoven Institute of Technology in 2020, and at the University of Loughborough in 2022.
+A parallel series of recurring conferences, focusing on the Asia-Pacific region, was organized at the Swinburne University of Technology in 2018, Tianjin University in 2019, and Shanghai Tongji and Hebei Universities in 2020.